Friends and the Art of Vintage Motorcycle Restoration (version 8y 10-22-10)

 Inspect the parts for wear, rubber compression, cracks, breaks and any obvious problems.

-Using a one gallon carb cleaner from your local auto parts store, soak the carb bodies and all parts at least overnight.
-(Do not exceed one week.
+Using a one gallon carb cleaner from your local auto parts store, soak the carb bodies and all parts as directed by the instructions.
+(Do not exceed duration in instructions as you can soften the metal.
 Read all directions.)
-Remove from soaking and dry with a clean shop cloth.
+Remove from soaking and remove the remains of the 1 gallon can of carb soaking cleaner as directed.
 Inspect all parts again.
+Be sure to remove all remnants of cleaner product.

 Q-tips are a great way to dry and clean the inside of carburetors.